The hidden Onsen (Hot Spring) town of Atsumi’s own hidden gem

-The 736m Atsumi-dake lies in the north of Atsumi Onsen, a small township on the southern edge of the Shonai coast on the Sea of Japan.
-Also known as Mt.
-Atsumi (熱海岳、熱海嶽), Atsumi-dake boasts an eclectic mix of forest streams, waterfalls, shrines, cedar and beech forests, and even an abandoned Shukubo pilgrim lodge, a reminder of a time long passed.
-Not to mention the countless memorial stones, shrines, and caves used by ascetics during spiritual training that hark back to the ancient times when Atsumi-dake was a popular destination for followers of Shugendo.
+The 736m Atsumi-dake (熱海岳、熱海嶽) lies in the north of Atsumi Onsen.
+Atsumi Onsen is a tiny township on the southern edge of the Shonai coast on the Sea of Japan.
+Atsumi-dake boasts an eclectic mix of natural features.
+There are forest streams, waterfalls, shrines, and deep cedar and beech forests.
+There is even an abandoned Shukubo pilgrim lodge, not to mention countless memorial stones, shrines, and caves.
+Ascetics would have used these during spiritual training proving that Atsumi-dake was a popular destination for followers of Shugendo.

-Reaching the peak of Atsumi-dake, loyal followers in the past would have been rewarded with the grace of Kumano, the Kami of Atsumi-dake enshrined at the summit.
-Equally, they would have been rewarded with the same unbeatable views over the surrounding mountains, valleys, and islands in the Sea of Japan.
-These days we are rewarded with a soak in a hot spring.
+Reaching the peak of Atsumi-dake, loyal followers in the past would have been doubly rewarded.
+First with the grace of Kumano, the Kami of Atsumi-dake enshrined at the summit.
+Then the unbeatable views over the surrounding mountains, valleys, and islands in the Sea of Japan.
+Perhaps, they were also rewarded with a soak in a hot spring at Atsumi Onsen.

 Do not let this low-profile mountain fool you, however.
 Atsumi-dake is by no means an easy peak to summit.
-In fact, barring climbing Gassan and Yudono-san from Haguro-san, it might just be the toughest mountain to climb in the whole Shonai region, at least that was the case for me.
+In fact, barring climbing Gassan and Yudono-san from Haguro-san, it might just be the toughest mountain to climb in the whole Shonai region.
+Or at least that was the case for me, although we were climbing in the middle of the summer heat.
 As we all know though, the only way to truly appreciate tranquility is through having experienced hardship.
 Climb Atsumi-dake, and that onsen (hot spring) right after doesn’t just feel like heaven, it is heaven.

 Put simply, Atsumi-dake is climbable when there is no snow.
 At a guess it would be possible to climb Atsumi-dake in snowshoes.
-There is a forest area with mountain stream and waterfalls that would definitely be worth exploring, but it probably wouldn’t be worth going all the way to the summit because of how far it is.
+There is a forest area with mountain stream and waterfalls that would definitely be worth exploring in winter.
+However it probably wouldn’t be worth going all the way to the summit because of how far it is.

 Either way, the recommended season for hiking Atsumi-dake is from mid-May to late October.
-Mid-May is when the fresh greenery is out, as well as the mountain cherry blossoms, one of the best times to be anywhere outside in Japan.
+Mid-May is when the fresh greenery is out, as well as the mountain cherry blossoms.
+This is arguably one of the best times to be anywhere outside in Japan.
 October is right when the autumn leaves are changing, also one of the best times to be outdoors.
-These two seasons are much cooler than the summer, so are much better suited to hiking, and the story is no different for Atsumi-dake.

 Like most places in rural Japan, Atsumi Onsen is best reached by car.
-Atsumi Onsen does have a train station on the coast, but it is a bit of a walk to get to the mountain, at least 30 minutes.
-If you’re coming from central Tsuruoka, there is a free highway you can use that takes you all the way to Atsumi Onsen.
-Coming from the south, take Route 7 north from Murakami City, and there will be a right hand turn into Atsumi Onsen.
+Atsumi Onsen does have a train station on the coast.
+It is a bit of a walk to get to the mountain though, at least 30 minutes.
+If you’re coming from central Tsuruoka, there is a free highway you can use to get to Atsumi Onsen.
+Coming from the south, take Route 7 north from Murakami City.
+There will be a right hand turn into Atsumi Onsen.

-There are a few carparks you can use in Atsumi Onsen to climb the mountain, one is located across the Atsumi river from the entrance to the mountain and is an easy spot to drop off and pick up your car.
+There are a few carparks you can use in Atsumi Onsen to climb the mountain.
+One is located across the Atsumi river from the entrance to the mountain.
+This is an easy spot to drop off and pick up your car.

-There are really only two trailheads up Atsumi-dake that both loop to one another; the main Atsumi-dake Trailhead, and the Hirashimizu trailhead.
+There are really only two trailheads up Atsumi-dake that both loop to one another.
+First is the main Atsumi-dake Trailhead, and then there is the Hirashimizu trailhead.
 I would only recommend taking the main Atsumi-dake Trailhead that takes you clockwise around the mountain.
-The descent from the summit down to the Hirashimizu trailhead is very long and very steep, so would be better used for a downhill.
-There is also a trailhead from the Iragawa side of the mountain, but this trail is also known for being long and steep, a challenge for another time perhaps.
+The descent from the summit down to the Hirashimizu trailhead is very long and very steep.
+It’s best to use this for a downhill.
+There is also a trailhead from the Iragawa side of the mountain.
+This trail is famous for being long and steep, a challenge for another time perhaps.

-First, there is a narrow mountain road to walk up that takes you to where the trail into the mountain begins.
-This road takes you alongside a river basically the whole way, and there are plenty of waterfalls and other sights to check out.
-Before long, there will be a section with a sign featuring a map of the mountain, and a trail that leads into the mountain proper.
+First, there is a narrow mountain road that takes you to the trail into the mountain.
+This road takes you alongside a river basically the whole way.
+There are plenty of waterfalls and other sights to check out along here.
+Before long, there will be a section with a sign featuring a map of the mountain.
+You will also see a trail that leads into the mountain proper.
 This trail is the official Atsumi-dake Trail.

-The first part of this mountain trail takes you alongside a long stream in the middle of a natural forest featuring tons of small waterfalls, footbridges so overgrown with plants they blend into the scenery, and countless varieties of flora and fauna.
+The first part of this mountain trail takes you alongside a long stream in the middle of a natural forest.
+Here there are tons of small waterfalls, footbridges so overgrown with plants they blend into the scenery, and countless varieties of flora and fauna.

-The mountain stream has three larger waterfalls; Ichinotaki, Ninotaki, and Sannotaki, and even has a waterfall known as the lover’s waterfall from another stream that meets the main stream.
-Keep a look out for caves along this path as well, as these would have been used by ascetics training there.
+The mountain stream has three larger waterfalls; Ichinotaki, Ninotaki, and Sannotaki.
+There is even a waterfall known as the lover’s waterfall where a stream meets the main stream.
+Keep a look out for caves along this path as well.
+These would have been used by ascetics training there.

 The climb up this section is quite long, and took us probably around 90 minutes to two hours.
-At the top, you’ll come out at the road from earlier, and there is a map here to check your position.
-This road is a service road for the power lines, so should be well maintained, and in fact takes you quite high up towards the summit.
+At the top, you’ll come out at the road from earlier.
+Again there is a map to check your position.
+This road is a service road for the power lines, so should be well maintained.
+In fact, it takes you quite high up towards the summit.

 It should be obvious, but you want to head up this road.
 Eventually, there will be a ‘T’ intersection.
 Take a left here.
-The path eventually evens out and if you’re tall enough to look over the trees, the view out to the west is quite spectacular.
-Keep following this road up the hill and a forest path that takes you to the summit will appear on your left.
+The path eventually evens out.
+If you’re tall enough to look over the trees, the view out to the west is quite spectacular.
+Keep following this road up the hill.
+Soon enough the forest path that takes you to the summit will appear on your left.

 Kumano shrine at the summit is not very exciting, just a giant concrete box, but the views are really something.
-If the weather’s great, the views are basically 360°, and you can see the Asahi mountain range, Gassan, Chokai-zan, the Shonai Plains, and also to the Sea of Japan and Sado and Awashima Islands.
-This is a great spot to take a break and catch your breath before making the descent back down the mountain.
+If the weather’s great, the views are basically 360°.
+You can see the Asahi mountain range, Gassan, Chokai-zan, the Shonai Plains.
+You can also see to the Sea of Japan and Sado and Awashima Islands.
+This is a great spot to take a break and catch your breath before making the descent back down.